tsyne/tsyne/README.md

 - **TsyneTest** - For testing regular Tsyne apps/components ([docs/TESTING.md](docs/TESTING.md))
 - **TsyneBrowserTest** - For testing browser mode pages ([docs/BROWSER_TESTING.md](docs/BROWSER_TESTING.md))

-Both support headed and headless modes with Playwright-inspired APIs.
+Both support headed and headless modes with aPIR inspired by Selenium/Playwright.

 **Q: Can I style widgets with CSS?**

 Tsyne has a CSS-like styling system for fonts (family, size, style, weight).
-Per-widget colors are limited by Fyne's architecture - use themes for color customization.
+Per-widget colors are limited by Fyne's architecture - use **themes** for color customization.
 See the Widget Styling System section below.

 **Q: Why TypeScript instead of Go for the UI logic?**

 TypeScript provides rapid iteration (no compile step), access to npm's 2M+ packages, and familiar syntax for web developers.
 The trade-off is requiring Node.js runtime vs single-binary distribution.
+For me (Paul) this was always about [pseudo-declarative UI markup languages that could be interpreted](https://paulhammant.com/categories#Pseudo-declarative_UIs).

 **Q: How do I debug my app?**